FrankSzendzielarz/SorobanRPCSDK/docs/tutorials/account-info.md

 using System.Net.Http;
 using System.Threading.Tasks;

+// A simple HTTP client factory for console applications
+// Note: In real applications, you would typically use dependency injection public class SimpleHttpClientFactory : IHttpClientFactory {
+    private readonly HttpClient _httpClient;

+    public SimpleHttpClientFactory(HttpClient httpClient)
+    {
+        _httpClient = httpClient;
+    }

+    public HttpClient CreateClient(string name)
+    {
+        return _httpClient;
+    }
+}

 // Initialize the client
 HttpClient httpClient = new HttpClient();
 httpClient.BaseAddress = new Uri("https://soroban-testnet.stellar.org");
 var httpClientFactory = new SimpleHttpClientFactory(httpClient);
 StellarRPCClient client = new StellarRPCClient(httpClientFactory);
 ```

+> **Note:** The `SimpleHttpClientFactory` implementation shown here is a convenience for example code and simple console applications.
+In production applications, you should use a proper dependency injection system to provide an implementation of `IHttpClientFactory`.

 ## Getting Account Information